 Summon powerful entities to defeat dark beings Yes, yes: it’s a bit dramatic, but who cares when the technology is excellent?

-Although the app requires printed color pages, users can download one of several free color packs from Quiver’s website, ranging from fire-breathing dragons and teddy bears to towering, wild dinosaurs.
+Although the app requires printed colour pages, users can download one of several free colour packs from Quiver’s website, ranging from fire-breathing dragons and teddy bears to towering, wild dinosaurs.

 Once drawn, users simply need to make sure that the entire page can be seen inside their smartphone’s camera peripheral, allowing the image to come to life with the drawn details and accompanying music.